 Irish Grand National Odds

 Betting on the Irish Grand National always hots up from January onwards, which is just after the Welsh National, while the Irish Grand National betting gets even more popular if the Aintree Grand National has already been run.

-Ante-post markets for Irish Grand National betting will get more popular as the race draws closer, while once the final Irish Grand National runners are announced (2 days before the race) there is a lot more activity in the betting market.
+Ante-post markets for Irish Grand National betting will get more popular as the race draws closer.
+Once the final Irish Grand National runners have been announced (2 days before the race) there is a lot more activity in the betting market.

 The Irish Grand National odds will change through this period based on horses that are being aimed at the race performing well in trial races or being confirmed as an Irish Grand National runner in the build-up to the race.